solenebernard/solenebernard.github.io/content/courses/course4/index.md

 ## Introduction

-Inspired from my signal analysis teacher at uni, who was also passionated with music (he was a keen oboe player!), I wanted to code a simple algorithm to analyze the notes in a music piece.
+Inspired from my signal analysis teacher at uni, who is also passionated with music (he is a keen oboe player!), I wanted to code a simple algorithm to analyze the notes in a music piece.
 The pitch of each note is defined by a frequency $f$.
 For example, the most common tuning fork gives a A at frequency $440$Hz.
 Fourier decomposition is a very efficient mathematical tool: it shows the different frequencies present in a signal.
 We suppose that we record an instrument, like a piano, where different notes are played consecutively.

 We suppose that each note are played on a *twelve-tone equal temperament* keyboard.
 That means that the octave is divided into 12 parts which are equally spaced on a logarithmic scale.